 No other issue has dominated California politics like the gas and vehicle registration tax increases this past year.
-These tax increases angered voters in State Senator Josh Newman’s district so much so, that a recall election to remove him from office will be held on the June 5th primary election.
+These tax increases angered voters in State Senator Josh Newman’s district so much so, that they held a recall election and threw him out of office.

 As well as, mobilized voters throughout the state to begin a petition drive to put a ballot measure in front of voters to decide the fate of these tax increases.

-With approximately 400,000 out of the 585,000 signatures needed to put this ballot measure before the electorate; it is almost certain that the voters will decide the fate of these tax increases.
+With nearly 1,000,000 out of the 585,000 signatures needed to put this ballot measure before the electorate; it is almost certain that the voters will decide the fate of these tax increases.

 According to the Sacramento Bee:

 A December poll by UC Berkeley’s Institute of Governmental Studies found 52 percent of likely voters would support an initiative repealing the increases, while 46 percent said they “strongly” support repealing the charges.

 Now Governor Jerry Brown wants you to believe that a state with one of the highest gas and car registration tax prior to this massive tax increase of 52 billion dollars over the next decade is needed to simply maintain our roads.